MeteHanC/turkishnlp/README.md

 And it will create the wordset and necesary dictionaries.

 ### Example Usage
-So there are 2 main functions, detecting if the language is Turkish and Turkish typo correction.
+So there are 3 main functions, detecting if the language is Turkish, Turkish typo correction and syllabication.
 For detecting the language;
 ```
 print(obj.is_turkish("Ben bugün ankaraya gideceğim belki birşeyler alırım"))
 ```